NPR: 2000s

 NPR spent nearly $13 million to acquire and equip a West Coast 25000 sqft production facility, NPR West, which opened in Culver City, Los Angeles County, California, in November 2002.
 With room for up to 90 employees, it was established to expand its production capabilities, improve its coverage of the western United States, and create a backup production facility capable of keeping NPR on the air in the event of a catastrophe in Washington, D.C.

-In November 2003, NPR received over $200 million from the estate of the late Joan B. Kroc, the widow of Ray Kroc, founder of McDonald's Corporation.
+In November 2003, NPR received over $200 million from the estate of the late Joan B. Kroc, the widow of Ray Kroc, founder of McDonald's.
 This was the largest monetary gift ever to a cultural institution.

 In 2004, the Kroc gift increased NPR's budget by over 50% to $153 million.
 Of the money, $34 million was deposited in its endowment.
 The endowment fund before the gift totaled $35 million.
 NPR will use the interest from the bequest to expand its news staff and reduce some member stations' fees.
-The 2005 budget was about $120 million.

 In August 2005, NPR entered podcasting with a directory of over 170 programs created by NPR and member stations.
 Users downloaded NPR and other public radio podcasts 5 million times by November of that year.
 Ten years later, by March 2015, users downloaded podcasts produced only by NPR 94 million times, and NPR podcasts like Fresh Air and the TED Radio Hour routinely made the iTunes Top Podcasts list.

 Ken Stern became chief executive in September 2006, reportedly as the "hand-picked successor" of CEO Kevin Klose, who gave up the job but remained as NPR's president; Stern had worked with Klose at Radio Free Europe.

 On December 10, 2008, NPR announced that it would reduce its workforce by 7% and cancel the news programs Day to Day and News & Notes.
 The organization indicated this was in response to a rapid drop in corporate underwriting during the 2008 financial crisis.

 In the fall of 2008, NPR programming reached a record 27.5 million people weekly, according to Arbitron ratings figures.
 NPR stations reach 32.7 million listeners overall.

 In March 2008, the NPR Board announced that Stern would be stepping down from his role as chief executive officer, following conflict with NPR's board of directors "over the direction of the organization", including issues NPR's member station managers had had with NPR's expansion into new media "at the expense of serving" the stations that financially support NPR.

 As of 2009, corporate sponsorship comprised 26% of the NPR budget.